 If your device gets replaced, it may have an older version if you ever updated iOS.
 If you wish to restore the new device from a backup made on a newer version of iOS, you will first need to update.
 Below is a list of devices and what version of iOS they originally shipped with.

-Note that your device may have originally had a later version, but when these devices were first released, they had the version of iOS listed above.
+Note that your device may have had a later version when you first received it, but when these devices were first released, they had the version of iOS listed above.

 If you currently have iOS 4 or earlier, you will need to update by plugging into the computer and using iTunes.
 Devices running iOS 5 or later also have the option to update over the air, covered later on.